technicat/TootSDK/FORK.md

 - Tempted to remove public inits for JSON entities (would remove a big chunk of code) but I do have a Post copy in fedicat so guess I'll leave it alone
 - Move nested enums up to top level
 - Rename remaining uses of `status` to `post`
-- Move platform-specific model files into respective folders
+- Move platform-specific Model and TootClient files into respective folders
 - Enums everywhere